tomorrow is another chance

 We can’t turn it off, it seems.
 Those who want to make their views known can do so with the do-it-yourself social media platforms like Twitter and Facebook, and they can do so with an unwritten protocol and unpronounced shame.

 I, too, can and do, right here.
-But I like to think I exercise responsibility if not common sense and respect.
+But, I like to think I exercise responsibility if not common sense and respect.
 I can’t say everyone has the same sort of moral compass.
 I can also be ignored, or avoided, if that is your choice.

-But it is difficult to avoid the proliferation of bullshit and bad judgement that seeps through the cracks of the conveniences we have come to rely upon.
+It is difficult to avoid the proliferation of bullshit and bad judgement that seeps through the cracks of the conveniences we have come to rely upon.
 It is impossible to think of simply steeping away from the virtual behaviour that has become an integral part of our lives.
 We source our news online, we shop online, bank online, we communicate and carry on online.

 Now, while this planet is screaming with pain, is not the time for complacency, but more a time to be more selective with what you read or follow.
 There are things happening that will impact our lives in ways we cannot fathom, and you should not be swayed by image and entertainment value.